andfanilo/hdp-tutorial/docs/td1.md

 ### Using the Command-line

-In this section, we will use the command-line to check that HDFS indeed has our data files in `/user/root`, then we will upload the [titanic.csv](https://gist.github.com/andfanilo/f8bb4df850abd520f8c079105dd9553a).
+In this section, we will use the command-line to check that HDFS indeed has our data files in `/user/root`, then we will upload the [titanic.csv](https://github.com/andfanilo/hdp-tutorial/blob/main/data/titanic.csv).

 !!! tip
-    Don't be discouraged by the command-line.
-It is generally the best way to interact with remote systems through scripting and copy-pasting commands!
+    :student: Don't be discouraged by the command-line.
+It is one of the best ways to interact with remote systems, enabling scripting and copy-pasting commands!

-`If you already use an ssh client`
+    I recommend taking advantage of this session to follow the `Directly ssh into the machine` section, and download and try PuTTY on Windows, or use the terminal on Mac/Linux, to connect to remote machines like this virtual machine.
+This experience is especially helpful in enterprise when you need to run commands on remote machines.

+`Directly ssh into the machine`
-:    - If you know your way with an ssh client like PuTTy, SSH into localhost on port 2222.
+:    - On Windows, use an ssh client like [PuTTy](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html), then SSH into localhost on port 2222.
 Credentials are **root**/**hadoop**.

 ![](./images/putty-config.png)

-`If you have no idea about ssh clients`
+- You can also, especially on Mac/Linux machines, open a terminal and directly ssh into the virtual machine with `ssh -p 2222 root@localhost`.

+`Using the integrated browser-based shell`
 :    - You can connect to a shell in the Virtual machine with your browser in http://localhost:4200.
 Credentials are **root**/**hadoop**.

 ![](./images/shell-in-a-box.PNG)

 !!! note
     In both cases you will be asked to change your root password.
 Type the current password again then change to a long password.
-Just remember it for future sessions :).
+Just remember it for future sessions :smile:.

 ---